lilrik/clipped/README.md

 2. Go to `docs/classes.json` and put the number, the class name (whatever you want) and semester (1 or 2 for winter or summer, respectively) in their respective fields.

 ## Building
 This project has no external dependencies.
-Just use `go build` (and don't forget to set the flags if running from root).
+Install Go and run `make`.

 ## Disclaimer
 Please don't abuse the servers and I'm not responsible if you do.